luiswirth/bsc-thesis/src/matter.typ

       .collect()
   }
 ```
-Furthermore these functions always directly access the `IndexSet` and retreive
+Furthermore these functions always directly access the `IndexSet` and retrieve
 the corresponding index of the simplex and construct a new `SimplexHandle` out of
 it, such that we can easily apply subsequent method calls on the returned objects.